oddbabble/kitakaze/README.md

 Note that this will take a lot of time if you're using the free version of Heroku.
 The application keeps bumping up against memory limits and it doesn't run all that great on purpose - they want you to upgrade and pay them cash.
 But it will eventually finish and when you do, you have an initialized Ultrastructure instance.

+## Bring Your Dyno Back Up

+     heroku ps:scale web=1

+Your Ultrastructure instance should now be up and available for your use.

 ## Loading Northwind